nurul3101/dev-notes/Docker.md

 ---
 ### What is a container?

-- Container isolates some portion of resources for a particular process
+- Container isolates some portion of resources for a particular process.
+- Docker image are the executables which at runtime are transformed into docker containers.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3MDc0MjE5NywtMjE0NTk3MTY3NSwtND
-AzNzAxMTg3LDQ2NDU2MTY5MywtMTYxNjQ1MzcxMSwtNTA0NDM1
-NzU1LDEyNTc0OTI0NDVdfQ==
+eyJoaXN0b3J5IjpbLTE3NTY1MzUyMTQsLTIxNDU5NzE2NzUsLT
+QwMzcwMTE4Nyw0NjQ1NjE2OTMsLTE2MTY0NTM3MTEsLTUwNDQz
+NTc1NSwxMjU3NDkyNDQ1XX0=
 -->